 Graphs 4 and 5 illustrate the breakdown of expenditures by function for the last two years.
 As with other cities of similar size, public safety, public works and general government expenditures make up the largest components of General Fund expenditures.
-There was more allocated to debt service and capital outlay in 2009 as a result of the City purchasing two new mowers on capital leases.
-As a result, the amount allocated to other functions decreased slightly.
+There was less allocated to public works in 2010 as a result of the one-time expenditures in 2009 for the ice storm clean up.
+As a result, the amount allocated to most other functions increased slightly.